WebCrew/CMS-Code-Editor/README.md

 #### PHP Version: 8.1 ready
 #### No Database required
 #### Author:  Andreas Holzer / @WebCrew / https://github.com/WebCrew
-#### Description: Thats a code editor with integrated file manager based on ACE and Emmet which you can use to code or edit a project online - or and that was the
-main reason for the project, to load the editor into the Themes folder of a CMS or Forum Script and then use it as a CMS / Forum Theme Editor.
+#### Description: Thats a code editor with integrated file manager based on ACE and Emmet which you can use to code or edit a project online.
+You can also load the editor into the Themes folder of a CMS or Forum Script and then use it as a CMS / Forum Theme or better said Code Editor.